Firstly, here's a quick video showing you a use case of the Approvals App for Zendesk:

 The "Primary approver" is the person the approval will be sent to if it gets sent automatically via a trigger.
 If on the other hand, the agent is manually sending the approval, the primary approver will simply be listed at the top of the list of possible approvers.

-If you're on the Zendesk Enterprise plan, then we'll give you an easy way to set this condition by simply asking what form the approval will be applied to like this:
+If you're on the Zendesk Enterprise plan, then you can specify this by selecting the form the approval will be applied to like this:

-If you're on the Zendesk Professional plan or below then instead of setting a form, you'll be able to specify a tag like this:
+If you're on the Zendesk Professional plan or below then instead of setting a form, you'll be able to specify a single tag that defines if an approval is required like this:

 If you're needing to get more specific with your conditions, in both cases you have the option to switch to the advanced condition editor like this:

-For more information on writing the JSON conditions in advanced mode see this article.
+For more information on writing the JSON conditions in advanced mode see: Creating advanced conditions for manual approvals

 Next up, you'll need to define what information the approver needs to approve.
 You can do this nice and quickly by selecting a set of ticket fields like this: